spacetelescope/jdaviz/docs/imviz/displayimages.rst

 This option selects whether to show or hide contours.

 The :guilabel:`Contours` of a second image can also be plotted over a first image or cube.
-Add the second image as data in the data drop-down tab, and select both images.
+Add the second image as data in the data dropdown tab, and select both images.
 To visualize the contours of the second image, go to the :guilabel:`Layer` tab, select the layer to be contour-mapped, and set its :guilabel:`Contour` to be on and its :guilabel:`Bitmap` to be off.
 The contours of the second image will appear superimposed on the first image.
 In the second figure below, we